 4. Weight Plate Thrusters

 This exercise will definitely bulk up your quads and calves.
 Stand behind a staircase, whilst holding a 25- or 45-pound weight plate.
 Start with a lighter plate if you’re a beginner.
 Place it at chest level.
 Keep your balance as you sit back, keeping your knees behind your toes.
 Once your butt lands on the second or third step, quickly stand-up as you press the weight plate overhead.

 5. Romanian Deadlift

 To isolate your hamstring muscles, the Romanian Deadlift, or RDL, will do the job for you.
-Start by grasping a barbell from the floor, keeping a shoulder width to wide overhand grip.
-Your stance should be shoulder width or narrower.
+Start by grasping a barbell from the floor, keeping a shoulder width to a wide overhand grip.
+Your stance should be shoulder-width or narrower.
 Bend your hips and knees while keeping your spine neutral.
 When you feel the stretch on your hamstrings (at this point, the barbell is almost touching the floor) lift the bar by extending both hips and knees to an upright position.